Stuart is the Creative Director for the festival.

 We could not do this without our wonderful team of volunteers, so a massive thank you to all of them.
 With a special thank you to Margaret Brown and Eva Milroy. #PurpleArmy

-A big thank you to Ricci Masero for all his hard work and support and for his patience when coping with those of us (Linda) who are technologically challenged!
+A big thank you to Ricci Masero for all his hard work and support on the website design and for his patience when coping with those of us (Linda) who are technologically challenged!

 All of our official festival photography is provided by James Millar, thank you for the wonderful images and memories.